m1kc/autocleaner/README.md

 # autocleaner

 A program that deletes your files with configurable storage period.
-It uses `find` internally, and therefore it's very fast.
+It uses `find` internally, and therefore it's very fast (and that's important when you're dealing with millions of files).

 :wrench: Quality: **beta**